th-herve/vimwiki/docs/git_track_bug_bisect.md

 | name           | action                                             |
 |----------------|----------------------------------------------------|
 | git bisect log | show what has been done, what's marked good or bad |

+> Note: this process can be fully automated, and check by itself if a bug is present or not. (but how???)